nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 This is the developer guide for `Inventoryinator` a brownfield project evolved from [AddressBook3](https://github.com/nus-cs2103-AY2021S1/tp).

 **Inventoryinator** is a **desktop app for managing game inventories**.
 Our app is optimized for use via the **typing** of commands, while your inventory is shown on our **Graphical User Interface (GUI)**.
 If you can type fast, Inventoryinator can get your inventory management tasks done faster than traditional GUI apps.

-This Developer Guide will help you get familiarized with the architecture of developing Inventoryinator and provide an overview of the implementation of the features and components.
-You may use the table of contents below for easy access to sections in this document.
+If you would like to take part in developing Inventoryinator, this Developer Guide will help you get familiarized with the architecture and provide an overview of the implementation of the features and components.
+You may use the table of contents below to easily navigate to sections in this document.

 * Table of Contents
 {:toc}